VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `CassiniStates <CassiniStates>`_: Decay of a body's obliquity to a constant value due to perturbations from other bodies and tidal damping.
 [Distorb, DistRot, EqTide]

-`Corot-7 <Corot-7>`_: Evolution of a tidally-damped two-planet system into a state in which the major axes circulate with the same frequency.
+`ApseLock <ApseLock>`_: Evolution of a tidally-damped two-planet system into a state in which the major axes circulate with the same frequency.
 [Distorb, EqTide]

-`EarthMoonTides <EarthMoonTides>`_: Evolution of the Earth-Moon system due to equilibrium tides.
-[EqTide]
+`TideLock <TideLock>`_: Tidal locking of habitable planets with the CPL and CTl equilibrium tide models [EqTide]

 `IoHeat <IoHeat>`_: Tidal heating of Io.
 [EqTide]